chrisketelsen/CSCI-4622-Machine-Learning/resources/syllabus.md

 * The final exam (25% of the grade)
 * The practicum (10% of the grade)

-### Exam Cut-Off

-You must earn a combined exam average of a 55% or greater to earn above a D+ in this course.
-If the combined course average of the two exams is below a 75% then this exam cut-off will be adjusted down accordingly.

 Unless adjustments are necessary, letter grades will be assigned using the standard grading scale: